austinbillings/amaris/README.md

 ...and Jaq will build an empty project from your template in the current working directory.

-For example, Jaq comes with a "frontend" blueprint to start.
+For example, Jaq comes with an "angular" and "basic" blueprint to start.
 It requires `name` and `author` parameters.
 Pass them with the `-n` and `-a` arguments, respectively.

 ```bash
 jaq frontend -n 'MyApp' -a 'Dominic Cobb <dom@cobolengineering.com>'